-Datesand Ltd. are currently supplying clear plastic (polycarbonate) tunnels which meet all the guidelines required.
-These tunnels are 13cm in length and 5cm in diameter and can be autoclaved.
-Tunnels can also be sourced from Braintree Scientific Inc. and SerLab.
+Datesand Ltd. supply clear plastic (polycarbonate) tunnels which meet all the guidelines required.
+These tunnels are available in 10cm and 13cm lengths, are 5cm in diameter and can be autoclaved.
+Tunnels can also be sourced from Braintree Scientific Inc., LBS, IPS and SerLab.
 We will add other suppliers as they become known to us.

 Like any new skill, it does take new users a few days or weeks to get highly skilled and able to apply these new handling methods very efficiently in any situation.
 Animals will adapt surprisingly quickly.
 Reports from other users who are phasing the tunnel method into their practices have found that leaving a tunnel in a cage for at least five days has dramatically reduced time taken for capture and release.
 We highly recommend this practice, as it will reduce having to invest any “extra” time in habituating new animals.
 Using the tunnel to transfer animals between clean cages is normally sufficient to habituate animals to being picked up, and they will then settle much more quickly on the open hand.